Every year, airlines worldwide seem to make the restrictions regarding what size luggage you can take on a plane with you more complicated.

 Can I bring a box as a personal item?

-You can take a box on board in the cabin as a personal item provided it meets the personal item size regulations of the airline and it will sit under the seat in front.
+You can take a box on board in the cabin as a personal item, provided it meets the airline’s personal item size regulations and fits under the seat in front.

 How strict is TSA on carry-on size?